|BUS-024: Keyboarding, Credits = 3|

 BUS-280: Medical Terminology, Credits = 5

-Designed for the business professional who will use medical terminology in a business setting.
+Designed for the medical or medical business professional who will use medical terminology in a medical or business office setting.
 Students will learn medical terminology for the medical field.
 Students study terminology of major body systems in addition to common suffixes, prefixes and word roots.